-A property management Rolodex is of paramount importance in maintaining and building a Rolodex of reliable, accessible, high-quality, and reasonably priced vendors and cannot be overstated in the property management business.
+A property management rolodex is of paramount importance.
+Maintaining and building a deep bench of reliable, accessible, high-quality, and reasonably priced vendors cannot be overstated in the property management business.

 A few examples of these key themes:

 - If you don’t know what questions to ask….
 One of the first seemingly ‘major’ maintenance issues we dealt with as a property management company consisted of National Grid turning off the heat to an apartment unit due to improper ventilation in the boiler room.
 The first vendor we brought in to assess the scope of work at hand implored me to replace the boiler altogether and buy one of his company’s options.
 This entailed a five-digit expense and seemed altogether excessive.
 The next vendor we had over to assess the issue suggested we re-pipe certain sections of the boiler room to cure the issue.
 An expensive project indeed, and one that failed to resolve the ventilation issue whatsoever!
 That’s the name of the game – if you can’t trust and don’t have a relationship with a vendor or don’t know how to keep a new vendor honest, they are likely going to sell you the most expensive, and potentially unnecessary, work product.

 - If you don’t know what to look for….
 On my first construction project, our contractor installed nine recessed LED lights in a small living room of a three-bedroom apartment in Ridgewood, Queens.
 One would have sufficed given the square footage of the space.
 I quickly realized this was a clear ploy to charge more for labor and (very expensive) materials – lesson learned.
 A competent property manager must know how to look at the line items of a project’s scope of work (particularly important in construction) and be able to identify extraneous or off-base components.